kixxauth/Fireworks-Project-Website/README.md

 ### 6. Start hacking.

-The best way to start is by actually reading `google-app-engine/README.md`.
+The best way to start is by actually reading through [the wiki](http://github.com/FireworksProject/www.fireworksproject.com/wiki) and then read the documentation in `google-app-engine/README.md`.

 __If you have any questions please contact me, the project manager, at kixxauth@gmail.com__